JSON-LD for SEO: The Guide to Structured Data

 Why it's problematic: JSON-LD scripts must be standalone.
 Changes to other scripts can break tracking, ads, or other functionality.

-Checklist for publication
+Checklist for Publication

 Before you publish your JSON-LD: